 Established in 2001 and first launched in 2005 the Tiso Foundation is a self-sustained public benefit organization (PBO) focusing on supporting youth education, development and leadership.

 The Foundation became an independent functioning entity when the founders of the Tiso Group dedicated a substantial portion of their shares to establish an organisation that would actively develop African potential and talent through quality education, becoming a beacon of hope and agent for positive change.
-Today 10 years later, the value of that initial endowment is worth over R660 million and the Foundation has reached over 42 000 lives through the R100 million invested in educational and skills development programs.
+To date the Foundation has reached over 42 000 lives and invested over R100 million in educational and skills development programs.

 -Value-based, holistic support to deserving student